solarbirdy/ambient-hvac/README.md

 CURRENT STATE

-Version 0.3 Alpha.
-This should not be seen as a simple installation package; it's not, at least not yet.
+Version 0.6 Alpha.
+This should not be seen as a simple package to install; it's not, at least not yet.
 It should be seen as base code which can be used to implement a similar solution specific to your location.
 I don't even consider this feature-complete, though all implemented functionality works as it should and most of it (everything except data cacheing) has some months of testing.

+Version 0.6 adds

 SYSTEM REQUIREMENTS